paulsbarrett/azure_web_deployment/readme.md

 The files in this repository were used to configure the network depicted below.

 ![Azure Topology including ELK deployment](https://github.com/paulsbarrett/azure_web_deployment/blob/main/screenshots/azure_topology_including_ELK_deployment.png)

+**The Full Infrastructure of all Virtual Machines:**
 ![Full Infrastructure](https://github.com/paulsbarrett/azure_web_deployment/blob/main/screenshots/Full_Infrastructure_v2.png)
 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the elk-install.yaml file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the install-elk.yml file may be used to install only certain pieces of it, such as Filebeat.
   * ansible-playbook install-elk.yml
 This document contains the following details:
 - Description of the Topology